KingEnesi/Random-Password-Generator/README.md

 # Random-Password-Generator
-This is a strong random password generator
+This is a strong random password generator.
+And I created it because I needed a strong password.